nickmmark/ecmo-calculations/README.md

 #### Things to do
 [x] add a "maximum predicted flow" for each cannula given the maximum pressure drop

-[] add more cannula! (this probably means having a seperate database that the visualization app can access... ugh complex)
+[] add more cannula! (this probably means having a seperate database that the visualization app can access... ugh complex redesign)

 [] add schematics for each cannula showing details such as stages, number of inlets, and cross section (a.k.a. pretty drawings!)